 Mindful Life Program Teacher Certification

 The Mindful Life Program Teacher Certification program is a one year training that provides participants with the opportunity to develop and embody their own mindfulness practice and become certified by MLP to teach the MLP Curriculum.
+There is an additional optional certification in the Mindfulness in Recovery™ Program.
 As a participant in the Teacher Certification, you will be taught and mentored throughout the year directly by co-founders John Bruna and Mark Molony, and Executive Director, Laura Bartels.
 As a cohort of participants, the group also actively engages in sharing exchanges on a regular basis for peer learning and support.
 The program includes both of the 5-day residential retreats, as well as distance learning throughout the year.
-Upon satisfactory completion of the program, teaching candidates will earn certification to teach the full 20 hour MLP Foundations Course as well as facilitate lectures and seminars on mindfulness.
+Upon satisfactory completion of the program, teaching candidates will earn certification to teach the full 20-hour MLP Foundations Course as well as facilitate lectures and seminars on mindfulness.
 Participants are able to use the MLP Curriculum and resources and receive support after completion of the program.
-The training begins and concludes with a five day retreat at the beautiful La Casa de Maria Retreat Center located on 26 acres in Santa Barbara, California.
+The training begins and concludes with a five-day retreat at the beautiful Mercy Retreat Center located on 33 acres in Auburn, California.

 Overview of the Mindful Life Program Teacher Certification

 *Includes additional option for Certificate as a Mindfulness in Recovery™ Certified Teacher

 - 2 – five-day residential workshops – to begin and end the year-long training

 - Teacher Training Manual, Companion Journal, and coursework

 - Daily practices including mindfulness and meditation practices and self-reflection

 - Reading, written and group assignments